-Please refer to the Commercial Law 201 2013 General Information handout for full details of the tests that will be written during the course.
+Please refer to the Commercial Law 201 2016 General Information handout for full details of the tests that will be written during the course.
 Two tests will be written and it is a DP requirement that both tests are written unless students have a valid leave of absence.
 The test marks amount to 30% of the final mark obtained for Commercial Law 201.

-The examination for Commercial Law 201 Paper 2 will be written in June 2013.
+The examination for Commercial Law 201 Paper 2 will be written in June 2017.
 The paper will contain three questions of which students are required to answer two.
-One question will take the form of an MCQ (multiple choice question) to which negative marking will be applied, and the remaining two questions will be theory/problem type questions.